stonehippo/ScooterSpeedo/README.md

 ## The microcontroller

 I happen to have a few Arduinos laying around<a href="#fn1"><sup>1</sup></a>, so I'm turning to those.
 For this project, I'm using an Arduino Pro Mini 5v.
-I chose the smallest Arduino-compatible I've got onhand to keep the size and weight down on the scooter-mounted components.
+I chose the smallest Arduino-compatible I've got on hand to keep the size and weight down on the scooter-mounted components.

 ## The accelerometer